plutov/packagemain/12-go-kit-1/README.md

  - Bugs
  - Notificator

+Some of them will be accessible with JSON over HTTP, and internal communication will be done with gRPC.

 ### go-kit review

 We should understand that go-kit is not a framework, it's a toolkit for building microservices in Go, including packages and interfaces.
 It is similar to Java Spring Boot but smaller in scope.